cycscarlos/cycscarlos/README.md

 <br>

 <p style="text-align:justify; font-size:10px">
             Electronic Engineer, 1981.
-I have worked for more than 20 years as an IBM Mainframe system programmer <span>(or Software Engineer)</span>, for 20+ years.
-During that stage, I was providing technical consulting services for more than 25+ companies, in the high-level technical IT projects implementations.
-Many of them included 12 banks, both nationally and internationally, among many others.
-From 2000-year, and during the last 22 years, I have developed a successful career as a project engineer; designing and implementing electronic security systems and microwave networks in the telecommunication area, with high level and industrial quality, in more than 30 huge companies; some of them of the like of PDVSA, Cargill de Venezuela, Metro de Caracas, CANTV, Movistar, among many others.
+I worked for
+            more than 20 years as a software engineer in IBM Mainframe technologies.
+During that period, among other functions, I was Director of System Software of the Venezuelan subsidiary of Computer Associates, Inc, an American corporation, based in the USA, specialized in software development.
+I also provided consulting services and technical support to more than 25 companies, including 12 banks, in the implementation of complex technical projects in the areas of system programming and telecommunications.
+As part of my constant evolution process, and during the last 22 years, I developed a successful career as a project engineer, in the areas of electronic security systems and telecommunications, implementing
-            I´m also a web developer enthusiastic, and in recent years, I have been and permanently in deep training in these dynamic and exciting technologies.
-I have acquired strong skills in HTML, CSS, Javascript, React, Python, Django, Figma, Git, and a lot of satellite technologies of the web ecosystem.
+            numerous projects in more than 30 corporate companies; some of the likes of PDVSA, Cargill de Venezuela, Metro de Caracas, CANTV, Movistar, among many others.
+More recently, and taking advantage of the pandemic, since early 2020, I'am began to formally train in the dynamic technologies that make up the ecosystems of web development, Artificial Intelligence (AI) and Data Science, becoming an enthusiastic web developer, with a broad spirit of collaboration and activity within the Spanish-speaking web community.
+I have acquired strong skills in HTML, CSS, Javascript, Python, Go, React, Django, Figma, Git, NodeJS, etc.
 </p>

 <br>